The Tax-Free Way

 Many people assume that because it says taxable gifts, they’ll have to pay the gift tax.
 Luckily because of the unified credit coupon, most people will never have to pay any gift tax.
 You only have to pay gift tax if your lifetime gifts exceed the unified credit coupon.
 However, if you make a taxable gift, you are required to file a gift tax return with your income taxes.

 When should I talk to an estate planner?

 While we don’t suggest you give away anything that you might need, if you do have some surplus, gifting programs are a fun way to see your loved ones enjoy your generosity.
-Give Hudack Law a call today so we can help make sure you do it without drawing the attention of the IRS.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) so we can help make sure you do it without drawing the attention of the IRS.